Alec Lazenby: Institute of Grassland and Environmental Research

 Lazenby moved back to the UK in 1977 and took up a position as the Director of the Institute of Grassland and Environmental Research.

 Return to Australia

 Lazenby returned to Australia in early 1982 and was appointed the Vice-Chancellor of the University of Tasmania on 21 October 1982 replacing David Caro.
-He held the position until 1991.
-He was replaced as the Vice-Chancellor at beginning of February 1991 by Alan Gilbert.
+He held the position until 1990 and was succeeded by Alan Gilbert.

-In 1985 then Federal Minister for Primary Industry John Kerin asked him to investigate the introduction of plant breeders' rights legislation, which was enacted in 1987.
+In 1985, then-Federal Minister for Primary Industry, John Kerin asked him to investigate the introduction of plant breeders' rights legislation, which was enacted in 1987.

 Honours and recognition

 Lazenby was made an Officer of the Order of Australia in the 1988 New Year's Day Honours; the citation was "for service to learning".
 Lazenby also received the Centenary Medal in the 2001 New Year's Honours "for service to Australian society in rural science and technology".